 Via Galliera and the Bologna Bar Food Tradition

 Bologna does not separate drinking from eating the way many Italian cities do.
 The aperitivo hour here carries genuine culinary weight: bar snacks are not afterthoughts placed on the counter to sell more Lambrusco, but considered food items that reflect the same larder of cured meats, aged cheeses, and preserved vegetables that defines the city's restaurant culture.
-Allegra, at Via Galliera 11c in Bologna's historic centre, sits inside this tradition.
+Allegra is a bar at Via Galliera 11c in Bologna, Italy, where the aperitivo tradition sits inside this food culture.
 The address is telling: Via Galliera runs north from Piazza del Nettuno, cutting through a part of the city where food-focused bars, specialty coffee shops, and enotecas occupy ground-floor spaces that have traded in provisions for generations.

 The broader Via Galliera corridor includes neighbours like Forno Brisa Galliera, the bakery and specialty coffee operation that signals the street's current appetite for quality over convenience.
 That concentration of food-serious addresses is not coincidental.
 Bologna's centro storico rewards density: the covered arcades that run along most streets keep foot traffic moving year-round, and a bar with a well-considered food programme benefits from a local clientele that eats and drinks with genuine knowledge.